MoonInTheRiver/DiffSinger/README.md

 *Note that:*

 - *the original PWG version vocoder in the paper we used has been put into commercial use, so we provide this HifiGAN version vocoder as a substitute.*
 - *we assume the ground-truth F0 to be given as the pitch information following [1][2][3].
-If you want to conduct experiments on MIDI data (with external F0 predictor or joint prediction with spectrograms), you may turn on the pe_enable option.
-Otherwise, the vocoder with NSF could not work well.*
+If you want to conduct experiments on MIDI data, you need an external F0 predictor (like [MIDI version of DiffSinger](https://github.com/MoonInTheRiver/DiffSinger/blob/master/usr/configs/midi/readme.md)) or a joint prediction with spectrograms.*

 [1] Adversarially trained multi-singer sequence-to-sequence singing synthesizer.
 Interspeech 2020.